albagonzalezz/IRWA_G_102_10/README.md

 # IRWA_G_102_10

-1. To run your code, you'll need to connect your drive and transfer the necessary files
+1. To run your code, you'll need to connect your drive
-2. Upload the JSON file and the IDs CSV to the Colab session storage
+2. Upload the files on Data folder to the Colab session storage
 3. Then, run the necessary imports
 4. Then, the execution of the different parts will be carried out automatically